MinecraftForge/MinecraftForge/mdk/README.txt

 2. Select your build.gradle file and have it import.
 3. Run the following command: `gradlew genIntellijRuns` (`./gradlew genIntellijRuns` if you are on Mac/Linux)
 4. Refresh the Gradle Project in IDEA if required.

+If you prefer to use Visual Studio Code:
+1. Install the following 3 extensions from the VSCode marketplace:
+   Gradle for Java, Language Support for Java(TM) by Red Hat, Debugger for Java
+2. Open the folder in VSCode and have it import.
+3. Run the following command: `.\gradlew genVSCodeRuns` to generate the launch settings

 If at any point you are missing libraries in your IDE, or you've run into problems you can run `gradlew --refresh-dependencies` to refresh the local cache. `gradlew clean` to reset everything